Managing high blood pressure with chronic kidney disease stages 1-4

 Managing high blood pressure

-There are many steps you can take to manage your blood pressure including:
+Take steps to manage your blood pressure, including:

 • Eating a healthy diet

-Following a diet that is low in sodium and rich in wholesome foods such as fruits and vegetables can help lower blood pressure.
-Your team can help you create a nutrition plan to help with your blood pressure goals.
+Your care team can help you create a nutrition plan that is low in sodium and rich in wholesome foods such as fruits and vegetables to help lower blood pressure.

 • Exercising regularly

-Adding regular physical activity can help you lower your blood pressure and maintain a healthy weight.
+Regular exercise can help you lower blood pressure and maintain a healthy weight.
 Talk to your care team before starting an exercise routine.

 • Stopping smoking if you’re a smoker

 Smoking and using tobacco products can increase your blood pressure.
-If you need help quitting, talk to your care team to get the support you need.
+Your care team can provide support to help you quit.

 • Maintaining a healthy weight